BoleynSu-Org/monorepo/storage/public/README.md

 # Public Storages

-The files in this directory are publish at <https://public.storage.boleyn.su/>.
+The files in this directory are published at <https://public.storage.boleyn.su/>.